bbauska/Coursera-Bootstrap/readme.md

 This will now include the image into my midi object.

-In addition, I\'m going to create the media body for this image by saying div class media body, and then enclosed this h2 and p that contains the description inside this div there.
+In addition, I&apos;m going to create the media body for this image by saying div class media body, and then enclosed this h2 and p that contains the description inside this div there.